sixcolors/cs50-final-project/README.md

 ```
 npm run dev
 ```
+4. Open http://localhost:8080 in your browser to view the app.

-## How to Run the App in Production Mode
+## Running the App in Production Mode
 ```
 npm run start
 ```

 4. Open http://localhost:8080 to view it in the browser.

-## How to Use the App
+## Using the App
 1. Allow the app to access your location.
-2. Click on a wildfire marker to get more information about the wildfire.
+2. Click on a wildfire marker to view more information about the wildfire.
-3. Search for a location using the search input.
+3. Use the search input to find specific locations.

-## How to Run the Svelte Check
+## Running Svelte Check
 ```
 npm run svelte-check
 ```

-## How to Run the Tests
+## Running the Tests
 ```
 npm run test
 ```

-## How to Run the Tests and View in Web UI
+## Running the Tests and Viewing in Web UI
 ```
 npm run test:ui
 ```

-## How to Check Code Coverage
+## Checking Code Coverage
 ```
 npm run coverage
 ```

-## How to Build the App
+## Building the App
 ```
 npm run build
 ```

-## How to Deploy the App to DigitalOcean as a Static Site
+## Deploying the App to DigitalOcean as a Static Site
 1. Create a new repository on GitHub.
 2. Push the app to GitHub.
 ```